hyperb1iss/lucidity-mcp/docs/lucidity.md

 - **MCP Integration**: Seamless integration with Claude and other MCP-compatible AI assistants
 - **Lightweight Implementation**: Simple server design with minimal dependencies
 - **Extensible Framework**: Easy to add new issue types or refine analysis criteria
+- **Flexible Transport**: Supports both stdio for terminal-based interaction and SSE for network-based communication
+- **Git-Aware Analysis**: Analyzes changes directly from git diff, making it ideal for pre-commit reviews

 ## Target Audience